Come on up to Upper Hunter Shire, the Horse Capital of Australia!

 The annual Scone Horse Festival is also not to be missed!
 The festival pays homage to all horse breeds, from Thoroughbreds to Australian Stock Horses and draught horses, along with the men and women who dedicate their lives to these animals.
 It features events such as a street parade, charity rodeo, sheep dog trials, and all manner of equestrian competitions, from polo to a 2-day racing carnival.
 The grand finale is a family picnic on Lake Glenbawn, complete with fireworks.

-You’re spoiled for choice when it comes to exploring the outdoors in this part of NSW.
+You’re spoiled for choice when it comes to exploring the outdoors in the Upper Hunter Shire New South Wales.

 Battery Rock, a collection of spectacular volcanic basalt rock formations estimated to be around 35 million years old, is only a short drive from Merriwa.
 This formation is both aesthetically and geologically fascinating, and it makes a great place for a picnic.